psyanite/crust/README.md

 * How to handle expired rewards???
 * Commenting on a post in iOS gives a weird popping animation

+* Admin - Allow admins to see detailed ratings the customer gave on their review
-* Show private posts, and all posts on the homepage post list on the Admin app
+* Admin - Show private posts, and all posts on the homepage post list
 * When updating profile, disable button onClick
 * Add loading dialog on delete post
 * Add on tap of cuisine to open search page